gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 ## Template

-To help with server configuration, this guide provides a [template](template) that you can use as a reference.
+To aid with server configuration, this guide provides a [template](template) that you can use as a reference.

 ## Epilogue